 Skip to content

-Current Market Status: As of January 2026, the Federal Reserve has moved into a “Neutral Stance.”
-Understanding the path that led us here is essential for timing your 2026 purchase or refinance.
+Current Market Status: As of May 22, 2026, the Federal Reserve has maintained its target rate range following a highly divided late-April meeting.
+With inflation ticking up to a three-year high of 3.8% and a historic leadership transition underway as Kevin Warsh takes the helm as Fed Chair, understanding national policy is vital for timing your next move.
 Explore our definitive record of FOMC decisions and their impact on Kansas City interest rates.

 While the Federal Reserve does not set mortgage rates directly, their control over the Federal Funds Rate creates the “gravity” that pulls local lending costs up or down.
 We track these meetings to help Kansas City homeowners identify patterns between national policy and their monthly housing payments.